aws/copilot-cli/site/content/docs/manifest/worker-service.en.md

 Scale up or down based on the average memory your service should maintain.

 <span class="parent-field">count.</span><a id="count-queue-delay" href="#count-queue-delay" class="field">`queue_delay`</a> <span class="type">Integer</span>
-Scale up or down based to maintain an acceptable backlog per task.
+Scale up or down to maintain an acceptable queue latency by tracking against the acceptable backlog per task.
-The acceptable backlog per task is calculated by dividing `acceptable_latency/msg_processing_time`.
+The acceptable backlog per task is calculated by dividing `acceptable_latency` by `msg_processing_time`.
 For example, if you can tolerate consuming a message within 10 minutes of its arrival and it takes your task on average 250 milliseconds to process a message, then `acceptableBacklogPerTask = 10 * 60 / 0.25 = 2400`.
 Therefore, each task can hold up to
 2,400 messages.
-A target tracking policy is setup on your behalf to ensure your service scales up and down to maintain <= 2400 messages per task.
+A target tracking policy is set up on your behalf to ensure your service scales up and down to maintain <= 2400 messages per task.
 To learn more see [docs](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-using-sqs-queue.html).

 <span class="parent-field">count.queue_delay.</span><a id="count-queue-delay-acceptable-latency" href="#count-queue-delay-acceptable-latency" class="field">`acceptable_latency`</a> <span class="type">Duration</span>
 The acceptable amount of time that a message can sit in the queue.
 For example, `"45s"`, `"5m"`, `10h`.